Solving the single-track train scheduling problem via Deep Reinforcement Learning: Proposed methods

+The first action (stopping a train) can always be taken, while the other two possibilities depend on the state.

-In this approach, the most delicate part is in the definition of the reward.
-The objective is to minimize the weighted delay, but with a local visibility there is no way to associate the delay produced with the overall network objective.
-For this reason, the reward is assigned at the end of each episode, and then the data collected is stored.
-In this fashion, the reward for each state-action pair generated assumes a penalty value if the episode ends up in a deadlock, a minor penalty if the weighted delay is greater than 1.25 times the minimum weighted delay found so far, and a prize if the weighted delay is less than or equal to 1.25 times the minimum weighted delay found so far.
+The most delicate part in the Decentralized approach is the definition of the reward.
+While the global objective is to minimize the total weighted delay, the agent viewpoint does not allow to express the reward associated with a state-action pair in terms of the actual impact on the overall network objective.
+For this reason, the reward is assigned at the end of each episode, and then the data collected is stored as $(s_t,a_t,Q(s_t,a_t),r_t)$, where $Q(s_t,a_t)$ is the output of the neural network.
+In particular, the reward for each generated state-action pair is given a large penalty value if the episode ends up in a deadlock, a minor penalty if the weighted delay is greater than 1.25 times the minimum weighted delay found so far, and a prize if the weighted delay is less than or equal to 1.25 times the minimum weighted delay found so far.
+This strategy is inspired by \cite{Indian}, where the authors adopt a classical matrix-based Q-learning approach on a single-track.
+We define the weighted delay of a train as the difference between the actual running time and the unimpeded running time. {The actual running time is the timing of the solution taken by our algorithm, which may be different from the planned one, whereas the unimpeded running time is the the minimum running time that a train needs to go from its current position to its destination.} By multiplying this value by a priority factor, leveraging how disruptive a delay would be, obtaining the cumulative delay of the train considered. {The choice of leveraging reflects the different priorities of trains, so that a delay has more serious consequences if it refers to passenger train rather than a freight one.
+This is, in our experience, a common choice for companies.} Summing up all the single delays we obtain the total weighted delay.

-The last aspect to be discussed is the memory management.
-Since no prior knowledge has been used, the composition of the sample is critical to drive a smooth learning process.
-Therefore, the memory has been divided into three data-sets: best, normal and deadlock.
-Action-state-reward items are stored according to the level of reward if and only if the action mask in the \texttt{FNN} allows more than one action, so to strengthen the learning process only on critical moves.
-Deadlock and normal data-sets are never deleted, while the best memory is updated every time a new best weighted delay is found.
+The last aspect to be discussed is memory management.
+Since no prior knowledge is used, the composition of the sample is critical to drive a smooth learning process.
+Therefore, the memory was divided into three data-sets: {\em best}, \emph{normal} and \emph{deadlock}.
+The \emph{best} memory stores all the samples ending up in a weighted delay that is less than or equal to 1.25 times the best delay found so far, the {\em normal} memory stores the ones with weighted delay that is greater than 1.25 the best found, and the \emph{deadlock} memory stores all the unsuccessful instances.

+Action-state-reward items are stored according to the level of reward if and only if the action mask in the \texttt{FNN} allows more than one action, so as to strengthen the learning process only on critical moves.
+Deadlock and normal memory data-sets are never deleted, while the best memory is updated every time a new best weighted delay is found.